canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 ## Applications

-This comprises of system and user applications.
+These are comprised of system and user applications.

 - **System application**: The system applications interact with the operating system.
-Examples are App Center, Terminal, etc.
+Examples are the App Center and GNOME Terminal.
-- **User applications**: They perform day-to-day activities and have permissions to the operating system restricted.
-One example is Firefox.
+- **User applications**: They are used to perform day-to-day activities and have permissions to the operating system restricted.
+Examples are Firefox and Calculator.

 ## Package manager

-A package manager is used to manage your application lifecycle; install, upgrade, remove, etc. You can do this using a GUI or command line.
+A package manager is used to manage your application lifecycle, including install, upgrade, update and remove.
+You can do this using a GUI applications or with the command line.

-- **The GUI**: Ubuntu Desktop comes pre-installed with an application store called App Center or Snap Store.
-For example, you open it, search for an application, and install it.
+- **The GUI**: Ubuntu Desktop comes pre-installed with an application store called the App Center.
+It provides a graphical interface that allows you to search for apps and install them.
-- **Command line**: This is the backend version of the GUI application store.
-It uses `apt` or `snap`, and the applications are downloaded from a repository; this may be one maintained by Canonical or a third party.
+- **Command line**: Packages can be installed from the terminal using `apt` or `snap` commands:
-  - **apt (Advanced Package Tool)**: This isn't Ubuntu-specific, but is used on all Debian-based systems like Ubuntu.
+  - **apt (Advanced Package Tool)**: This is the default package manager on all Debian-based systems like Ubuntu.
-  - **snap**: This is developed by Canonical.
+  - **snap**: Another built-in package management tool on Ubuntu, which includes all dependencies in a contained environment called a "snap".

 ## Display server

-This ensures that GUI applications can communicate with graphics-related hardware and input devices like the keyboard, mouse, touchscreen, etc.
+This ensures that GUI applications can communicate with graphics-related hardware and input devices, including the keyboard, mouse, and touchscreen.

-For example, the Ubuntu Server doesn't ship with a GUI; it runs in headless mode, with no GUI.
-But it can [install a GUI](https://documentation.ubuntu.com/aws/aws-how-to/instances/launch-ubuntu-desktop/#install-ubuntu-desktop-and-the-snap-store), and this is possible if your hardware supports graphics components.
-When the GUI is installed using `sudo apt-get install -y ubuntu-desktop`, it comes pre-installed with a display server, [desktop environment](#desktop-environment), etc.

 The display server consists of a communication protocol and a display server.

 - Protocol: Enables communication between the GUI applications and the display server.
-Examples are [X11](https://en.wikipedia.org/wiki/X_Window_System_core_protocol), [Wayland](https://wayland.freedesktop.org/docs/html/), etc.
+Examples are [X11](https://en.wikipedia.org/wiki/X_Window_System_core_protocol) and [Wayland](https://wayland.freedesktop.org/docs/html/).
 - Display server: Implements the protocol.
-Examples are [X.Org](https://www.x.org/wiki/), [Weston](https://wayland.pages.freedesktop.org/weston/), etc.
+Examples are [X.Org](https://www.x.org/wiki/) and [Weston](https://wayland.pages.freedesktop.org/weston/).

-Your choice of display server depends on your requirements.
-For example, you need smoother graphics rendering when gaming or running a modern GPU card.
+Users of Ubuntu Desktop can currently choose between X11 and Wayland.

 ## Services